nginxinc/nginx-azure-workshops/ca-notes/LabOutline.md

 - Learning Objectives
 Configure Nginx for Azure, to Load Balance traffic to both AKS Nginx Ingress Controllers.
-Expose the NIC Plus Dashboards externally for Live Monitoring Configure HTTP Split Clients, and route traffic to all 3 backend systems.
+Configure HTTP Split Clients, and route traffic to all 3 backend systems.
 Load test the Legacy and Modern web applications.